samerhmoud/clusterdc/README.md

 ## Example Notebook

-To see detailed examples of how to use the library, please refer to the provided Jupyter Notebook file in the examples directory.
-The notebook demonstrate the usage of the functions with sample data and provide visualizations of the analysis and clustering results.
+To see detailed examples of how to use the library, please refer to the provided Jupyter Notebook files in the [examples directory](https://github.com/samerhmoud/clusterdc/tree/main/clusterdc/examples).
+These notebooks demonstrate the usage of the functions with sample data and provide visualizations of the analysis and clustering results.
+They serve as practical guides to help you get started with ClusterDC and understand its various capabilities.

 ## Upcoming Improvements

 We're actively working on enhancing ClusterDC with:

-- Integration with more dimension reduction techniques
-- Improved performance for very large datasets
 - More advanced visualization capabilities
-- GPU acceleration for compute-intensive operations
 - Extended documentation and tutorials

 ## Contact